(Pocket-lint) - Adding two-step verification to your Amazon account is essential if you want to help keep your details secure.

 What is two-step verification?

-- Go to "Your Account" from the drop-down menu under your name
+- Go to 'Your Account' from the 'Account and Lists' drop-down menu under your name

 - You might be asked to sign in again at this point